 On closer examination the runes turned out to be a mixture of types used from the 9th to the 11th century, and homemade symbols.
 The language used was the distinctive Swedish-Norwegian dialect spoken by the numerous Scandinavian settlers in Minnesota in the 1890s, while the date was based on the Arabic system of notation which was not used in 14th‑century Scandinavia.

 The stone was a fake, probably made by its discoverer, a former stonemason, but despite academic debunking some romantics still believe it to be genuine.
 For many Americans, particularly those with Scandinavian ancestry, the wish to believe that the USA has a heroic Viking past is strong and linked to the needs of immigrant communities to put down roots in their adopted homeland.

 Since the Kensington hoax, several more purported Viking artefacts have been ‘discovered’ in the USA but none has stood up to scrutiny.
 So far, only one genuine Norse artefact has been found.
 This is a penny of Norway’s 11th-century king Olaf Kyrre, found on a medieval Native American site in Maine.
 But it is likely that this was planted, as the context of the find is not recorded.

 John Haywood is a historian and author.
-His latest book, Northmen, is published by Head of Zeus
+His book Northmen (2015) is published by Head of Zeus